 - Fuel, parking and toll fees

-Your booking is a direct contract between you and the hotel for the provision of your hotel booking.
-The hotel is liable for the proper execution of the agreement.
-Section 2 (individual travel services) of The Secret Escapes Terms and Conditions (B) apply to this booking.
+Your booking is a direct contract between you and Secret Escapes Ltd. for the provision of your package.
+Secret Escapes acts as a tour operator responsible, and is therefore liable for the proper execution of the agreement.
+The Secret Escapes Terms and Conditions (A) apply to this booking.
+The Secret Escapes Cancellation Terms and Conditions apply to this booking.

 Due to the COVID-19 pandemic, there may be additional entry requirements in effect at your destination, which are subject to change at short notice.
 Please familiarise yourself with the latest requirements before departure via your government's foreign advice service.